-CHICAGO — An effort by city health officials to find the best ways to help teens avoid unwanted pregnancies and sexually-transmitted diseases will end two years early after the Trump administration moved to end an Obama-era program, costing the city $2 million.
+CHICAGO — An effort by city health officials to find the best ways to help teens avoid unwanted pregnancies and sexually transmitted diseases will end two years early after the Trump administration moved to end an Obama-era program, costing the city $2 million.

 Ending the program early will mean the effort to figure out the best way to stop Chicago Public Schools students from experiencing an unwanted pregnancy, contracting a sexually transmitted infection or engaging in risky sexual behavior will end, and the work already completed will be useless for scientific study, officials said.

-"Though [the Chicago Department of Health] will continue to provide the same services, this move severely undermines our ability to ensure our programs are the most effective they can be and in turn could reverse the historic gains our young people have made," said Anel Ruiz, a spokeswoman for the department.
+"Though [the Chicago Department of Health] will continue to provide the same services, this move severely undermines our ability to ensure our programs are the most effective they can be and in turn could reverse the historic gains our young people have made," said Anel Ruiz, a spokeswoman for the Health Department.

 In May, Mayor Rahm Emanuel's office touted the success of the effort, which officials dubbed the CHAT Program, for helping to push teen birth rates to an historic low in Chicago.